 The state of aviation: What the industry can expect in 2023

-Tommy Hughes, CEO of the parts provider VAS Aero Services, shared McConnellogue’s enthusiasm and said he’s also seeing a growing demand for USM.
+Tommy Hughes, the CEO of the parts provider VAS Aero Services, shares McConnellogue’s enthusiasm and said he’s also seeing a growing demand for USM:

-McConnellogue said that the industry’s ongoing supply chain issues were driving growth in the disassemblies and USM sectors.
-Both he and Hughes also agreed that the industry’s financial difficulties during the pandemic put USM on the radar of those who haven’t used it before.
+Both McConnellogue and Hughes agree the industry’s financial difficulties during the pandemic put USM on the radar of those who haven’t used it before.
+McConnellogue explains:

 RELATED ARTICLE: